destro014/Numerical-Method-In-C/readme.md

-Welcome to Numerical Method Using C!
+Welcome to Numerical Method Using C!  - Learn like never Before
 ===================